Overwatch 2 Best Settings for Max FPS

-Overwatch is one of Blizzard Entertainment’s most played creations.
-Unfortunately, many of our readers suffer from lagging when playing Overwatch, while others wanted to play Overwatch on their low-end systems.
+Overwatch 2 is one of Blizzard Entertainment’s most-played creations.
+Unfortunately, many of our readers suffer from lagging when playing Overwatch 2, while others want to play Overwatch 2 on their low-end systems.

 You can only edit the in-game settings of overwatch as far as I know.
 So without further ado here are the max performance settings for Overwatch